Ireland native comes from Central Michigan University; has national team experience

 Wildcats Open Season with 2-0 Victory over Coastal Carolina; UK defense posts third-straight shutout in season opener

-Entering in his fourth season, UK head women's soccer coach Jon Lipsitz has continued to develop the culture it takes to build a championship program from the ground up.
+Entering his fifth season, UK head women's soccer coach Jon Lipsitz has continued to develop the culture it takes to build a championship program from the ground up.
 In doing so, fans have had an opportunity to see the team grow right before their very eyes.

-After after a two-year absence from the SEC Tournament, Lipsitz led Kentucky back to Orange Beach (eight-year home of the SEC Tournament) where the Wildcats dropped a heartbreaker to 12th ranked Souh Carolina, 3-2 in penalty kicks.
+After after a two-year absence from the SEC Tournament from 2007-09, Lipsitz has led Kentucky back to Orange Beach (eight-year home of the SEC Tournament) three-straight years.

 In his four seasons at Charlotte, he guided the 49ers to 34 A-10 wins with a Carolinas' Cup title, three A-10 regular season titles, two A-10 Tournament titles and two NCAA Tournament appearances.
 The 49ers' success on the field during Lipsitz's tenure translated into recruiting success, as well.

 The two springs prior to his arrival in Lexington, he signed two of the highest-ranked recruiting classes in the program's history including the 19th ranked class in the nation according to Soccer Buzz in 2007.